stuartpittaway/diyBMSv4/ModuleV490-AllInOne/README.md

 The PCB design has options for two voltage ranges, determined by parts U2 and U6.  *ONLY ONE OF THESE DEVICES MUST BE FITTED*

+The design uses a MAX14921 chip, this has a maximum of 16 cells and **65V** total battery voltage - do not exceed.

 ## LIFEPO4 cells upto 4.00V maximum

 Use part U2, a Microchip voltage reference "MCP1501-40E/SN".
 This is a 4.096V ±0.1% reference chip.